simphony/simphony-osp/README.md

 ## Installation

-The package requires python 3.6 or higher (tested for 3.7), installation is based on
+The package requires python 3.7 or higher, installation is based on
 setuptools:

 ```sh